 Locus Map handles both databases in one dialog:

 Tip for offline search:

 Both sites provide freely downloadable data files that can be extracted into the Locus/data/geonames directory.
-The files appear in the GeoNames search dialog afterwards.
+The files appear in the GeoNames search dialog afterward.
 Select and search 100% offline.